joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 Sin changed all of that.
 We must still work.
 We must still respond to the calling of God but God promises that it would be difficult.

->Genesis 3:17-19 (CSB) And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:
+>Genesis 3:17-19 And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:
 >The ground is cursed because of you.
 >You will eat from it by means of painful labor
 >all the days of your life.